Wainscot and Bead board

 Both bead board and recessed panels can be added to any home regardless of when it was built.
 It is often a very cost effective way of dressing up a room and adding an entirely new element to a home.

-Our showroom is full of examples of both the bead board and recessed paneling.
-We highlight both paint and stain grade products.
-So, come on down and check them out!
+Our showroom has examples of both the bead board and recessed paneling in both paint and stain grade products.